Danilo Soares

-Danilo Teodoro Soares (born 29 October 1991) is a Brazilian professional footballer who plays as a left back for German club 1.
-FC Nürnberg.
+Danilo Teodoro Soares (born 29 October 1991) is a Brazilian professional footballer who plays as a left back for Austrian Bundesliga club Austria Lustenau.

 Born in Belo Horizonte, Brazil, Soares started his career in Austria with Austria Lustenau in 2010.
 He joined FC Ingolstadt of the 2.
 Bundesliga in summer 2013 and was promoted to the Bundesliga with the club in 2015, but injury issues limited him to just a single Bundesliga appearance and his left the club at the end of the season.
 He spent the 2016–17 season with TSG Hoffenheim but failed to make an appearance, with Soares joining VfL Bochum in summer 2017.
 He was promoted to the Bundesliga with Bochum at the end of the 2020–21 season.

 Career

 Austria Lustenau

 Born in Belo Horizonte, Soares went to schools in the Venda Nova neighbourhood of Belo Horizonte.
 His parents separated when he was a child and he experienced depression as a result.
 Having previously had an unsuccessful trial at Cruzeiro at around age 16, he spent a month on trial in the Netherlands, before signing a three-year contract with Austrian First League (second tier) club Austria Lustenau in 2010.
 He made 26 appearances during the 2010–11 season, 34 appearances in the 2011–12 season, and 31 appearances during the 2012–13 season, scoring once.